 The three-winged monastery buildings surrounded the square patio, located north of the church.
 During its construction, the Cistercian layout of the rooms was strictly preserved.
 In the eastern wing, adjacent to the north transept of the church, there was a sacristy with a separate armaria on the ground floor (room for a handy book collection).
 It was housed in two square rib vaulted bays and was separated from the armaria by a wide arcade similar to those found in the church.
 Next to the sacristy was the chapter house, stairs leading to the first floor (a prison cell was placed under them) and an auditorium.
 The two northern rooms of the east wing were added a little later, at the turn of the 13th and 14th centuries.
 The chapter house was a four-bay room, covered with rib vaults supported by wall columns and the central pillar.
-The upper floor of the wing housed the treasury, the abbot’s room and the dormitory, which were connected by stairs in the transept directly to the church (to simplify the monks going to night prayers).
-In the single-storied north wing, the only warmed room in the monastery, refectory and kitchen were placed, and the lavatory opposite the dining room.
-In the west wing there were pantries, cellars, and the refectory for lay brothers.
-Their bedrooms were upstairs.
+The upper floor of the wing housed the treasury, the abbot’s room and the dormitory, which were connected by stairs in the transept directly to the church (to facilitate the monks come to night prayers).
+In addition, the upper floor of the east wing could be occupied by a room for monks working inside the monastery (fraternity, probably functioning as a scriptorium).